presnick/ProgramsInformationPeople/_sources/Selection/ExtraExercises.rst

          elif country == "international" and i_dist == False:
             self.assertEqual(price, 60, "Testing the value of price with international, not in continent")
          else:
-            print "Test not able to run, looking for specific values, check spelling and value types."
+            print "Test not able to run, looking for specific values.
+Check your spelling and value types and use print statements."

    myTests().main()

 8. **Challenge** In XYZ University, upper level math classes are numbered 300 and up.
 Upper level English classes are numbered 200 and up.
 Upper level Psychology classes are 400 and up.
 Create two lists, ``upper`` and ``lower``.
 Assign each course in ``classes`` to the correct list, upper or lower.
-As a hint, remember you can convert strings to different types.
+As a hint, remember you can convert some strings to different types.

 .. activecode:: ee_ch11_08
    :tags: Selection/Nestedconditionals.rst